 - Detecting and targeting familial hypercholesterolaemia in primary care (PRISM group)

 - Psychological intervention for health anxiety in persistent high users of unscheduled care (led by Prof Richard Morriss, University of Nottingham)

 - Implementing diabetes prevention interventions in multi-ethnic communities (with Dr Tom Yates, University of Leicester)

 - Understanding interactions in primary care consultations for acute cough in children (led by Dr Christie Cabral, University of Bristol)

-- ROSHNI-D: multi-centre RCT of group psychological intervention for postnatal depression in British mothers of South Asian origin (NIHR HTA, led by Dr Nusrat Hussain, University of Manchester)
+- ROSHNI-D: multi-centre RCT of group psychological intervention for postnatal depression in British mothers of South Asian origin (NIHR HTA Programme, Prof Nusrat Hussain, University of Manchester)

-- VITA randomised controlled trial of oral metronidazole vs topical lactic acid gel for bacterial vagninosis (NIHR HTA, led by Prof Jonathan Ross, Birmingham)
+- VITA randomised controlled trial of oral metronidazole vs topical lactic acid gel for bacterial vagninosis (NIHR HTA Programme, Prof Jonathan Ross, Birmingham)

 - TEST: Trial of Eczema allergy Screening Tests: feasibility randomised controlled trial with economic scoping and nested qualitative study (NIHR, Dr Matt Ridd, University of Bristol)